JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_quickstart.rst

 Set up Globus
 *************

-You need to set up globus so your files can be transfered between different filesystems.
+You need to set up Globus so your files can be transfered between different filesystems.

-Setting up globus endpoints
+Setting up Globus endpoints

 .. code-block:: bash